The Efficiency Gap in Modern Healthcare

 1. How does BLE Mesh compare to WiFi for hospital RTLS?
 While WiFi uses existing access points, it often lacks room-level precision and consumes high battery power.
 BLE Mesh provides 1–3 meter accuracy and operates on a 0-wire infrastructure, meaning anchors are battery-powered and require no cabling.

 2. What is the battery life of an RTLS tag?
 Battery life depends on the ping interval.
 For standard asset tracking, BLE tags typically last between 5 and 10 years on a standard coin cell.
 WiFi tags, due to higher power consumption, generally require recharging or replacement every 3 to 6 months.
-Internal Link: See our detailed BLE vs. WiFi technical comparison.
+See our detailed BLE vs. WiFi technical comparison.

 3. Can RTLS improve staff safety in psychiatric or ER wards?
 Yes.
 By using wearable BLE duress badges, staff can trigger an alert that instantly broadcasts their exact room location to security teams.
 This is more precise than traditional zone-based tracking, significantly reducing emergency response times.
-Internal Link: Explore our staff safety and workplace violence prevention solutions.

 4. How does RTLS help with Joint Commission (audit) compliance?
 RTLS automates the logging of equipment location and status.
 This provides an automated audit trail for preventative maintenance, ensuring that all life-safety equipment is accounted for and serviced on schedule without manual searching.
-Internal Link: Learn how we simplify hospital asset management and compliance.
+Learn how we simplify hospital asset management and compliance.

 5. Is the 0-wire deployment truly “plug-and-play”?
 Yes.
 A 0-wire BLE Mesh uses battery-operated anchors that can be adhered to walls or ceilings in minutes.
 This eliminates the need for expensive electrical work, data cabling, or clinical downtime during installation.